• Skip to primary navigation

 Garmin Forerunner 55

-The Garmin Forerunner 55 is truly one of the best fledgling running watches on the market, certainly at this price point.
+The Garmin Forerunner 55 is truly one of the best fledgling running watches on the market, certainly at this price range.
 This also makes it a pretty good fitness watch in general.
 It has good GPS tracking and a good week and a half of battery life if you work out every weekday.
 It goes up to two weeks when on smartwatch mode.

 The basic alerts are excellent, too.
 I think it’s a fine wearable for anyone who wants to track duration, pace, and distance.
 It’s pretty no-frills beyond that, but it’s more than enough for non-marathon stars.